Ponoi River Fishing

 medical doctor in case of emergency, a massage service, and a museum documenting Ponoi history.

-Meals: Here, you'll find the finest food in all of Russia.
+Meals: At the Camp, you'll find the finest food in all of Russia.
 Hot breakfasts with fresh pastries and superb river lunches.
 Five-course gourmet dinners feature entrees such as salmon, reindeer tenderloin, filet of beef, and other delicacies.
 Wine and Vodka are served with dinner.

 Communications: The Camp has free Wi-Fi.